This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ・Maintain a 60% profit margin for all stores through location-specific optimization

-・A domestically-contained purchasing system with almost zero risk
+・A domestic long-term purchasing system with almost zero risk

 By implementing these strategies,

-You can build a profit structure that your competitors will never be able to imitate .
+You can build a profit structure that will never be replicated in the future .

 The number of foreign tourists will continue to increase in the future.